Dimiter Tzantchev: Education

 1985 - graduated with Gold medal (summa cum laude) from the Lycée Français de Sofia.

 1992 - Master of Art (M.A.) in Arab studies from Sofia University "Saint Kliment Ohridski", graduated summa cum laude.

 2002 - Master of Laws (LL.M.), specialized in International law and international relations, from Sofia University "Saint Kliment Ohridski".

 2006 - graduated from the High Level course of the European Security and Defense College in Brussels.

 Postgraduate training and specialization

 1995 - specialization in Diplomatic practice and International negotiations at the Institut International d'Administration Publique in Paris (merged with the Ecole Nationale d'Administration).

 2004-2005 - training courses in Chairing international meetings, UN documentation and Negotiation skills at the UNITAR (United Nations Institute for Training and Research).

 Diplomatic career

+2025 — Ambassador, Head of EU Delegation to Morocco.